 Although the VA doesn’t set a minimum credit score to qualify, lenders can set their own individual requirements.
 During the qualification process lenders will also look at your debt-to-income ratio (DTI).
 This is a comparison of the minimum monthly payments on your revolving and installment debts to your monthly income.
 VA loans often allow you to qualify with a slightly higher DTI ratio than you could with standard loan options.

 You can find additional information on VA Loan requirements here.

 Closing Costs and Funding Fees for VA Jumbo Loans

 According to the VA website, requirements for the VA Funding Fee for a VA jumbo loan are the same as they would be for a regular VA loan.
 The funding fee is intended to help fund the program and can be paid either upfront or is often financed into the loan.
-Exemptions from the VA funding fee include if you’re currently receiving VA disability payments or you’re a surviving spouse receiving dependency and indemnity compensation.
+Exemptions from the VA funding fee include if you’re currently receiving VA disability payments, if you're Active-Duty with a Purple Heart, and/or if you’re a surviving spouse receiving dependency and indemnity compensation.

 Potential closing costs will vary depending on a variety of factors, including lender, loan type and the local area.
 With VA loans, guidelines limit what buyers can pay in closing costs and there are specific costs and fees that VA buyers are not required to pay.
 In general, terms for these loans are more favorable than what those that qualify would need for conventional jumbo loans.